simao-ferreira/dotfiles/DOCS/APPEARANCE.md

 Details to configure dunst can be found at [Arch wiki](https://wiki.archlinux.org/index.php/Dunst)

 ### Caffeine
-The screen saver in Mi3 is a locking mechanism configured via i3lock, that blurs the workspace.
+The screen saver in Mi3 is a locking mechanism configured via i3lock, that blocks the workspace.
 It's configured defaults will block even when using the device with Netflix, Youtube or Spotify.
 It is possible to add a script and stop the i3lock from blocking the system when sound is playing or by placing the mouse at a specified spot.
 Other option is to install a application like the `caffeine-ng` package, that enable the user to specify and change the locking.
 Caffeine works without altering the i3lock configurations.